-If you contribute to the Scheme by a monthly direct debit, these will be processed on the date you nominate, if your nominated date is not a working day, it will be processed on the next working day.
+If you contribute to the Scheme by a monthly direct debit, these should be processed by your bank on the date you nominate, if your nominated date is not a working day, it should be processed on the next working day.

-For help topping up your account please call us on 0800 855 322 or go to our Website.
+For help topping up your account please call us on 0800 855 322 or go to generatewealth.co.nz/managed-funds.